 10 Tech Stocks That Will Disappear by 2027 – Twitter

 Twitter Inc (NYSE:TWTR) has been struggling for several years now.
 The company has been facing flat user growth while dealing with the problems of “toxic” users and accusations the platform was secretly being used to exert political influence.

-Not even the return of Jack Dorsey as CEO in 2016 and moves like the recent experimentation with longer tweets have turned things around.
-The company killed its popular Vine video clip service, and its Periscope live streaming has faltered.
-TWTR stock is down 75% from its 2014 heights –for many investors, it’s been one of those tech stocks to sell, not buy.
+Not even the return of Jack Dorsey as CEO in 2016 and moves, the experimentation with longer tweets, and the move to live sports have turned things around.
+The company killed its popular Vine video clip service a while back, and its Periscope live streaming has faltered.
+TWTR stock is down 75% from its 2014 heights — for many investors, it’s been one of those tech stocks to sell, not buy.